Expurple/home.expurple.me/README.md

 [Giscus](https://giscus.app/) comment widget on the website.
 It's configured in [./layouts/partials/comments.html](./layouts/partials/comments.html).

+## My workflow

+Before committing changes, I run [./review_staged_changes.sh](./review_staged_changes.sh) to generate the old and the staged version of the site and then manually review the diff in VSCode.

 ## License

 The markdown writing in `content/` is licensed under